biancofla/sims2-super-collection-custom-launcher/README.md

 ## Notes

-- The script will remove any existing launcher with the same name before creating a new one.
-- The launcher uses the original game's icon.
+- The launcher uses the original game's icon
-- The game runs in x86_64 mode via Rosetta 2 on Apple Silicon Macs.
+- The game runs in x86_64 mode via Rosetta 2 on Apple Silicon Macs

 ## Troubleshooting